How to Negotiate a Job Offer (It's Not Just About the Salary)

 What's actually negotiable

-Most candidates focus entirely on base salary and stop there.
-But many companies have rigid salary bands and more flexibility everywhere else.
+Most candidates focus entirely on base salary and stop there, and that's a mistake.
+Many companies have rigid salary bands and far more flexibility on everything else.
 When they say "we can't go higher on base," that often means "ask me about something else."

-Signing bonuses come from a different budget than base salary.
+Signing bonuses come from a different budget than base salary, it's worth knowing that distinction.
 Extra PTO rarely faces the same scrutiny.
 Remote days and title changes sometimes require no budget at all.
 Know the whole offer before you decide where to push.

 Negotiating the start date

 Companies often push for a fast start.
-But if you need three weeks instead of two for personal reasons, a vacation, or to finish something at your current job, ask.
+But if you need three weeks instead of two, for personal reasons, a vacation already booked, or to finish something at your current job, just ask.
 "Would it be possible to start on [date] instead of [date]?"
-Most employers expect this and say yes.
+Most employers expect this and honestly, most will say yes.

 Don't delay more than a month unless there's a real reason.
-A long start date gap makes some employers nervous and can occasionally lead to offers being revisited.
+A long start date gap makes some employers nervous and can, I'd argue, occasionally cause offers to be revisited.
+Don't give them a reason to do that.

 Negotiating remote days

-You might not get everything you ask for, but often you can negotiate one extra remote day or get a six-month review built in where it's reassessed.
-That's still a win.
+You might not get everything you ask for.
+But often you can negotiate one extra remote day or get a six-month review built in.
+Still a win.

 The signing bonus play

 If they can't meet your salary ask, suggest a signing bonus.
+This works more often than people think.
 It's a one-time expense for the company versus a recurring cost, so it's often easier to approve.
 "If a $5,000 signing bonus is possible, I'd be comfortable with the base as offered" gives them a simple path to close the deal.

-Ask about vesting or clawback terms for any signing bonus before you accept.
+Ask about vesting or clawback terms before you accept.
 Some companies require you to pay it back if you leave within a year.
+That detail matters.
+Don't skip it.

 Title negotiation is underused

-Titles matter for your next job search.
+Titles matter for your next job search, and most people don't ask.
 Getting "Senior" added to your title, or going from "Coordinator" to "Manager," costs the company nothing and can make a real difference to your future opportunities.

 Ask calmly: "Based on the scope of the role and my experience, would it be possible to consider the 'Senior [Title]' designation?"
-They'll either say yes, explain why they can't, or offer an alternative.
-Any of those outcomes is useful information.
+They'll either say yes, explain why they can't, or offer an alternative, and any of those outcomes is useful.
+You lose nothing by asking.

 How to ask without sounding demanding

 Always lead with "I'm really excited about this opportunity" before any ask.
-It's not just politeness — it sets the emotional frame for the conversation.
-You want them to feel like closing the deal with you, not like they're being tested.
+It's not just politeness.
+It sets the emotional frame for the whole conversation.
+You want them to feel like closing the deal with you, not like they're being squeezed.

 Write better cover letters in seconds